Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

 = TODO 4.3.8 =
+- The settings menu has been moved to a new menu called "Simple Cart" in the admin dashboard.
 - Added a new email merge tag for the sale notification emails.
 The new tag is {order_id}
 - Added github repository link in the readme file.
 - Added couple of filter hooks in the shopping cart display function.